Spel0/BlueskyLinkSwapper/README.md

 4. Your userscript manager should recognize the script and prompt you to install it.
 5. Follow the instructions provided by your userscript manager to complete the installation.

+## Requirements

+Clipboard access needs to be enabled on the BlueSky website for the script to work properly.
+(Enable it once prompted)

 ## Usage

 Once installed, the script runs automatically.
 Simply copy a BlueSky post link via the share button as you normally would, and it will be converted to an `fxbsky` link in your clipboard.

 ## License